madetech/blog/posts/using_ansible_for_infrastructure.md

 ansible-playbook -i ec2.py provision-infra.yml
 ```

 Once completed, the instances should have PHP configured with a running test script.
 As we added a health check to our load balancer, once it detects the presence of the script, it will start serving traffic to that instance.

-If you then access the public hostname of the load balancer, each time you refresh the page, you should see the hostname change.
+In the output of the above command you should see a line beginning with `TASK [debug]`.
+Within this, it'll have a `msg` key with a value that is the public DNS value of the new load balancer.
+So you can copy that and visit it in a browser.
+Each time you refresh the page, you should see the value of the hostname output change.
+This is traffic being routed to each of the different instances on each request.